linode/linode_api4-python/README.rst

 Quick Start
 -----------

-In order to authenticate the with the Linode API, you will first need to create a `Linode Personal Access Token`_ with your desired account permissions.
+In order to authenticate with the Linode API, you will first need to create a `Linode Personal Access Token`_ with your desired account permissions.

 The following code sample can help you quickly get started using this package.